Sonar-Demos/cpp-demo/README.md

 ### 📄 Show rule description

-Issues are raised based on the rule these break.
+Issues are raised based on the rule these issues break.
 To properly fix an issue, understanding the rule is vital.

-The full database of rule descriptions is available at [sonarsource.github.io/rspec](https://sonarsource.github.io/rspec).
+The full database of rule descriptions is available at [rules.sonarsource.com](https://rules.sonarsource.com/cpp/).

 Rule descriptions are also provided by SonarLint and can be accessed in the IDE.